MBuchalik/react-controller-pattern/README.md

 > This repository is used to illustrate a React pattern called "Controller Pattern".
 In the following, you can find an article describing this pattern.
+The article has also been published on Medium, see https://medium.com/@MBuchalik/the-controller-pattern-separate-business-logic-from-presentation-in-react-331f72fcb32a

 # The Controller Pattern: Separate business logic from presentation in React